Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 (We couldn’t have seen the Deluminator in action even once since Book 1 Chapter 1?)

 Ta-daa!!
 Harry manages to capture himself by speaking The Name, which breaks all protective spells.
 Er, how many times did Harry say the forbidden name while they were all staying in #12, again?
 This tracing spell was already a factor back then.
-It’s presumably how the DEs got onto them so fast in Tottenham Court Road, after all.
+It’s presumably how the DEs got onto them so fast in Tottenham Court Road before they even took up residence at #12, after all.
 You can’t even tell us that speaking the name demolishes all protective spells except Fidileus and pretend to be making sense can you?

 Oh.
 Now Snape is flying through the air like Superman, too.
 Isn’t that just wonderful.
 It’s not even something that we merely have to politely avert our eyes from because it’s Riddle.
 Maybe Snape’ll be the one crawling down the outsides of buildings, head first next.